Dover Car Accident Lawyers

 pictures and videos of your vehicle damage, the accident scene, your injuries,

 and license plates of those involved.
 Make sure to take down the information

 of any witnesses who can give statements.
 And, finally, call a lawyer

-your behalf, and more to protect your rights to compensation.
+adjusters on your behalf, and more to protect your rights to compensation.